image

 DON’T water irregularly.
 “Irregular watering can lead to bitter flavours in fruit and vegetables, and with tomatoes, a condition known as blossom end rot – where the bottom of the tomato turns black.” says Turner.

 DO use grey water.
-If you have a hosepipe ban in your area, you can use ‘grey water’ such as washing up water, so long as you have used a very small amount of environmental dish cleaner, say Kingett and Briggs.
+You can use ‘grey water’ such as washing up water, so long as you have used a very small amount of environmental dish cleaner, say Kingett and Briggs.

 Using grey water on plants (Alamy/PA)